Ultimate Gili Islands Travel Guide: Which Gili Island Is Best for Honeymoon?

 The Gili Islands are a trio of islands, Gili Trawangan, Gili Meno and Gili Air in Indonesia.

-Just a 10-15 minute speedboat ride away, the Gili Islands are actually closer to Bali’s equally large neighbouring island, Lombok.
+The Gili Islands are actually closer to Bali’s equally large neighbouring island, Lombok, just a 10-15 minute speedboat ride away,

 However, the vast majority of couples planning a Bali honeymoon will get to the Gili Islands by taking the fast boat from Bali.
 The Gili Islands have a much slower pace of life, with no motorised vehicles.